cachesdev/panekit/README.md

 Panekit is a headless window manager toolkit for Svelte 5.

-The idea behind Panekit originates from old school MDI style GUI from the era of Java Swing and Visual Fox Pro, with a modern touch in the form of tiling modes and a declarative style.
+The idea behind Panekit originates from old school MDI style GUI from the era of Java Swing and Visual Fox Pro, with a modern touch in the form of tiling modes (Coming soon!) and a declarative style.

 ![User tries to drag windows around](./static/yay-windows.webp)